modmore/docs/en/01_Commerce/v1/10_Snippets/collections_view.md

     return productNameWithButtons.apply(data);
 };
 ```
+You might be able to see that this renderer is almost the same as the regular Collections renderer `Collections.renderer.pagetitleWithButtons`.

 We also want to change the styling slightly to make room for the product description.
 In your custom.css file, put this:
 ```css